 After three years at Warwick you will be familiar with our teaching methods and the use of questionnaires to obtain feedback on the individual modules.
-You are reminded that if you feel that there are serious problems with a module that should be addressed immediately you should discuss the matter with the person giving the module or with one of: Your Personal Tutor, the course coordinator, or one of your Staff Student Liaison Committee representatives.
+You are reminded that if you feel that there are serious problems with a module that should be addressed immediately you should discuss the matter with the person giving the module, with your Personal Tutor or raise it with one of your Staff Student Liaison Committee representatives.

 Your Personal Tutor